myapos/chatRoom/README.md

 # webSocketsDemo
-A server-client demo for implementing websockets protocol
+A server-client chat demo for implementing websockets protocol with socket.io

 # Commands

-- `yarn start` to start client
 - `yarn automate` to start server